Glossary

 Block of Business

-All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care); demographic grouping (for example, size, age, or area, group, or individual policies); or other segmentation useful for estimating incurred claims for actuarial purposes.
+All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating incurred claims, or used by a risk-bearing entity for evaluating its business.
+(ASOP No. 5 Revision – Incurred Health and Disability Claims)

 All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating incurred claims or used by a risk-bearing entity for evaluating its business.